m4heshd/ufc-ripper/README.md

 1. Set `VITE_WS_URI=http://localhost:8383/` in `.env` file

-2. Run `npm run start` to start the backend

-3. Run `npm run dev` to start the front end with Vue HMR support
+2. Run `npm run dev` to start the front-end and back-end with Vue HMR support

-4. Open the browser and visit `http://localhost:8384/`
+3. Open the browser and visit `http://localhost:8384/`

 **To package the application for production,**